Aidan Denholm: 2023–24: Release and return to Hearts

 Denholm was one of five youngsters who were released at the end of his contract after the 2022–23 season.
 Denholm was told of his release by then Hearts manager, Robbie Neilson and began looking elsewhere.
 Denholm was ready to work in a bank, with his mum, before going on trial to English League One side, Wigan Athletic.
 Driving back from his trial, his old B-team manager and new Hearts Technical Director, Steven Naismith, called Denholm and offered him a second chance at Hearts.

 On 10 August 2023, Denholm made his UEFA Europa Conference League debut in a 2–1 loss to Rosenborg BK, coming on as a 71st minute substitute for Cameron Devlin.
 Three days later, Denholm made his Scottish Premiership debut for Hearts in a 0–0 draw to Kilmarnock, also coming on as a substitute for Devlin.

 2024–25: Ross County loan

 On 26 July 2024, Denholm would join fellow Scottish Premiership club Ross County on loan for the 2024–25 season.
 On 4 January 2025, he was recalled by Hearts after suffering an injury in a Ross County game against Dundee.

 Livingston

 On 26 July 2025, Denholm signed for fellow Scottish Premiership club Livingston on a three-year deal.
-He picked up a hamstring injury during his debut the following day and missed the start of the season.
+He picked up a hamstring injury during his debut the following day and missed most of the 2025-26 season.